The Peggy Lee Bio-Discography And Videography

 .
 The page's radiographical section was completed (its overview actually being years-old material, moved from another page).
 Other sections will probably be done late this year.

 -- a brief writeup about Peggy Lee's participation as a vocalist-host on The New Borden Summer Show

 6. A few substantial entries were added to the television

 pages that are currently under construction.
 The bulk of the prospective work on those pages remains to be completed, however.2016

-The first half of the year has been spent in the expansion and enhancement of numerous pages already in existence.
-The expansion has involved the addition of historically-based annotation and pertinent photography.
+Much of the year was spent in the expansion and enhancement of numerous pages already in existence.
+The expansion involved the addition of historically-based annotation and pertinent photography.
+2017

-During the second half of the year, I will hopefully return to working on the unfinished parts of this discography: Lee's radio, television, concert, and film appearances.
+At the time of this writing, modifications to the Decca Records discographical page were also under way.
+Miscellaneous pages about Capitol's record club and its stereo recording history remain under construction as well.
+Later this year, I will hopefully return to working on more relevant and still unfinished parts of the discography: Lee's radio, television, concert, and film appearances.

 Errors, Educated Guesses And Corrections